**Rearing Kits are now sold out. Please check back in early spring 2023**

 Ordering Your Monarch Rearing Kits

-- Please ensure your requested ship week is shown on your order form and/or PO or your order will be delayed.
+To submit a purchase order click here.
+If paying by check, click here.
+Your requested ship week must be shown on your order form and/or PO or your order will be delayed.

 Shipping Monarch Rearing Kits

-- Please provide an appropriate UPS delivery address and make arrangements for someone to accept your package.
+- Provide a physical address for UPS delivery and make arrangements for someone to accept your package.

 - We are not responsible for packages that are delivered to receiving departments, delayed in delivery to the intended recipient, or are left unattended at a residence.